shawnmclean/auth0-ext-compilers/README.md

 ### The *generic* programming model for all extensibility points

 A generic compiler is provided (`auth0-ext-compilers/generic`) that does not adhere to any extension-specific programming model.
 Instead, this compiler is a light facade on top of the 2ary and 3ary [webtask programming models](https://webtask.io/docs/model).
-The compiler provides authentication of the incoming webtask request and then invokes the supplied function.
+The compiler provides authorization of the incoming webtask request and then invokes the supplied function.

 #### 2ary *generic* extension